MrBlueXav/Dekrispator_H747/README.md

 ----

 Hello !
 I'm happy (maybe proud ;-)) to share this project with you.
-It's once again the **Dekrispator** infamous synth ported on a powerful dual core mcu development board : *Discovery Kit STM32H747I-DISCO* from STMicroelectronics.
+It's a new improved **Dekrispator** synth ported on a more powerful dual core mcu development board : *Discovery Kit STM32H747I-DISCO* from STMicroelectronics.
-There's a new instrument called **Desynkator** which is like three metronomic sound generators synchronized in rational ratios tempi.
+There's also a new instrument called **Desynkator** which is like three metronomic sound generators synchronized in rational ratios tempi.
 It shares the same controls and FX as Dekrispator.
 CC78 enables toggling between the two instruments.
 It's an expensive board but I had the opportunity to get one for free, so I could work on a version which would clearly separate USB and audio with the two embedded cores.
 Of course, at that cost (about 100€), we can wonder if a raspberry Pi would be a better option (less hassle with hardware configuration) but it's another universe !

-More info on this synth here (project started in 2012) : https://github.com/MrBlueXav/Dekrispator_v2/tree/dekrispatorV3
+More info on this synth here (project started in 2012 on STM32F407 MCU) : https://github.com/MrBlueXav/Dekrispator_v2/tree/dekrispatorV3

 Sound examples for Desynkator :
 https://polymerickblue.bandcamp.com/track/desynkator-i